 Among the strategic projects that will come into operation in the plan we look at:

-· the Adriatic backbone that will run on the seabed between Abruzzo and Marche.
+- The Adriatic backbone will run on the seabed between Abruzzo and Marche.

 Terna invests around 300 million euros in Sicily to build the Chiaramonte Gulfi – Ciminna connection.
 The line will connect the two shores of the island and points at improving the Sicilian grid, favoring the integration of renewable sources in the area.